The Need for Health Coaching

 - Do I enjoy learning about nutrition and wellness topics and want to understand the science behind them?

 - Do I follow the latest health and wellness trends?

 - Do I desire to add to or shift my career focus?

 If you are considering becoming a Certified Health Coach, it is important to choose a training and certification program that is well-respected in the industry and covers not only the psychology of coaching (how to coach), but also credible health & wellness information (what to coach).

 The Dr. Sears Wellness Institute has been certifying Health Coaches since 2008 with our science-based approach to wellness, promoting preventative care based on the four pillars of health – Lifestyle, Exercise, Attitude and Nutrition.
 The online training and certification program, designed by well-known physician Williams Sears, M.D. and our expert team, trains individuals to become Health Coaches who educate, motivate and support people in making healthy eating choices, incorporating exercise into daily routines and cultivating a positive attitude about health & wellness in ways that are simple and easy-to-implement.

-The Dr. Sears Wellness Institute has been approved by many credible organizations, including most recently the National Consortium for Credentialing Health and Wellness Coaches (NCCHWC), which is setting the standards for the Health Coaching industry.
+The Dr. Sears Wellness Institute has been approved by many credible organizations, including most recently the International Consortium for Health & Wellness Coaching (ICHWC), which is setting the standards for the Health Coaching industry.

 To learn more about the Health Coach Training and Certification through the Dr. Sears Wellness Institute, click here.